Abiogenesis: The RNA world

+From RNA to directed protein synthesis

+In line with the RNA world hypothesis, much of modern biology's templated protein biosynthesis is done by RNA molecules—namely tRNAs and the ribosome (consisting of both protein and rRNA).
+The most central reaction of peptide bond synthesis is carried out by base catalysis by the 23S rRNA domain V. Di- and tripeptides can be synthesized with a system consisting of only aminoacyl phosphate adaptors and RNA guides.
+Aminoacylation ribozymes that can charge tRNAs with their cognate amino acids have been selected in in vitro experimentation.

+Early functional peptides

+The first proteins had to arise without a fully-fledged system of protein biosynthesis.
+Random sequence peptides would not have had biological function.
+Thus, significant study has gone into exploring how early functional proteins could have arisen from random sequences.
+Evidence on hydrolysis rates shows that abiotically plausible peptides likely contained significant "nearest-neighbor" biases.
+This could have had some effect on early protein sequence diversity.
+A search found that approximately 1 in ×10^11 random sequences had ATP binding function.

 Phylogeny and LUCA

-Starting with the work of Carl Woese from 1977 onward, genomics studies have placed the last universal common ancestor (LUCA) of all modern life-forms between Bacteria and a clade formed by Archaea and Eukaryota in the phylogenetic tree of life.
+Starting with the work of Carl Woese from 1977, genomics studies have placed the last universal common ancestor (LUCA) of all modern life-forms between Bacteria and a clade formed by Archaea and Eukaryota in the phylogenetic tree of life.
 It lived over 4 Gya.
-A minority of studies have placed the LUCA in Bacteria, proposing that Archaea and Eukaryota are evolutionarily derived from within Eubacteria; Thomas Cavalier-Smith suggested that the phenotypically diverse bacterial phylum Chloroflexota contained the LUCA.
+A minority of studies have placed the LUCA in Bacteria, proposing that Archaea and Eukaryota are evolutionarily derived from within Eubacteria; Thomas Cavalier-Smith suggested in 2006 that the phenotypically diverse bacterial phylum Chloroflexota contained the LUCA.

 In 2016, a set of 355 genes likely present in the LUCA was identified.
 A total of 6.1 million prokaryotic genes from Bacteria and Archaea were sequenced, identifying 355 protein clusters from among 286,514 protein clusters that were probably common to the LUCA.
-The results suggest that the LUCA was anaerobic with a Wood–Ljungdahl pathway, nitrogen- and carbon-fixing, thermophilic.
+The results suggest that the LUCA was anaerobic with a Wood–Ljungdahl (reductive Acetyl-CoA) pathway, nitrogen- and carbon-fixing, thermophilic.
 Its cofactors suggest dependence upon an environment rich in hydrogen, carbon dioxide, iron, and transition metals.
 Its genetic material was probably DNA, requiring the 4-nucleotide genetic code, messenger RNA, transfer RNA, and ribosomes to translate the code into proteins such as enzymes.
 LUCA likely inhabited an anaerobic hydrothermal vent setting in a geochemically active environment.
 It was evidently already a complex organism, and must have had precursors; it was not the first living thing.
 The physiology of LUCA has been in dispute.

-Leslie Orgel argued that early translation machinery for the genetic code would be susceptible to error catastrophe.
-Geoffrey Hoffmann however showed that such machinery can be stable in function against "Orgel's paradox".
+Previous research identified 60 proteins common to all life.
+Metabolic reactions inferred in LUCA are the incomplete reverse Krebs cycle, gluconeogenesis, the pentose phosphate pathway, glycolysis, reductive amination, and transamination.